This page contains the complete documentation for pbqff as a single HTML

 """

-Note the addition of the LD_LIBRARY_PATH
+Note the addition of the LD_LIBRARY_PATH variable along

-.
+with MOPAC_CMD.
 This is not a pbqff requirement but something

 to keep in mind if your command points to a dynamically-linked executable